 The HSC course builds upon the Preliminary course and involves the study of fabric colouration and decoration, historical design development, cultural factors that influence design and designers, contemporary designers, end-use applications of textiles, innovations and emerging textile technologies, appropriate textile technology and environmental sustainability, current issues and the marketplace.
 This course involves the development of a Major Textiles Project.
-The project is selected from one of the five focus areas and enables students to explore an area of interest.
+The project is entirely the student's choice and enables them to explore an area of interest within the focus areas costume, apparel, non-apparel, textile art or furnishings.